mativs/fisotope/README.md

 FIsotope
 ========

-**A wrapper to the exquisite jQuery plugin for magical layouts [Isotope](http://isotope.metafizzy.co).
+A wrapper to the exquisite jQuery plugin for magical layouts [Isotope](http://isotope.metafizzy.co).
 Make it easy to filter, sort, and query words by using html attributes and classes.

-**Also uses the wonderfull Ben Alamn's [BBQ Jquery Plugin](http://benalman.com/projects/jquery-bbq-plugin/)

 This package has all the documentation and demos to get you started.